Jack Pearadin and Doug Nelsen found a 1.73-carat diamond after nearly a year of searching the park's field.

 UPDATE, 10/13/16: On Oct.
 13, the Arkansas Supreme Court ruled that Issues 4 and 5 (which concerned tort reform and casinos, respectively) were ineligible for the ballot.
 The court rejected a challenge to Issue 6, meaning the fate of the Medical Marijuana Amendment will be in the hands of voters.
-A challenge to Issue 7, the initiated act legalizing medical marijuana, was still pending.

 The text below has been modified to reflect these developments.